-- Letters should include the name/address of the party contacted, the date written, less than one page of content, and the student's name/signature (following the salutation at the end of the letter). - Letters should be written using Times New Roman Font of 12 and should be single spaced. - Letters should NOT exceed one page.
-While students do not need to show proof of mailing these letters, you are encouraged to
+Letters should include the name/address of the party contacted, the date written, less than one page of content, and the student's name/signature (following the salutation at the end of the letter).

+Letters should be written using Times New Roman Font of 12 and should be single spaced.

+Letters should NOT exceed one page and/or be formatted incorrectly.
+While students do not need to show proof of mailing these letters, you are encouraged to send them.

-OPTIONAL ASSIGNMENT DATE DUE POINTS AVAILABLE Extra Credit Opportunity Week 1 - Week 12 25 points TOTAL OF 25 POINTS
+OPTIONAL ASSIGNMENT DATE DUE POINTS AVAILABLE Extra Credit Opportunity Due by Week 13 25 points - TOTAL OF 25 POINTS